 Learn How to Litigate

 But should the case proceed to trial then the USTCP may need to litigate.
 Knowing how to litigate becomes very important.
 Not knowing how is the reason why so many tax practitioners who hold the USTCP designation do nothing more than put it in their resume, or use it as a vicarious club when dealing with IRS examiners or appeals officers.
-And, although there are some USTCPs who are actively filing "s"-cases, few will ever file a regular case that could go to trial because they lack the confidence and the skills to litigate (especially where the tax liability is a big number).
+And, although there are some USTCPs who are actively filing "s"-cases, few will ever file a regular case of substantial tax liability that could go to trial because they lack the confidence and the skills to litigate (especially where the tax liability is a big number).

-Handle High-end Liability Cases
+Handle High-End Liability Cases

 On the other hand, TLI graduates have resolved six- and seven-figure liability cases that were designated for trial.
-They are prepared for and confident in their litigation skills and therefore stand a good chance to settle under the best of terms for their clients.
+They are prepared for, and confident in their litigation skills, and therefore stand a good chance to settle under the best of terms for their clients.
 Consequently, they are receiving higher fees for their service and are sought after by determined taxpayers and attorneys, especially where they have the added support from a litigation advisory group such as U.S. Tax Court Litigators.org.

 Receive Exceptional Compensation